lucianacendon/simile/README.md

 ## Preparing Data

-If you check the example config files, you'll notice that the data is fed to the library in the form of XML files.
-These XML files should contain a list of paths to your data episodes.
-Your data should be arranged in a specific format as follows:
+If you check the example config files, you'll notice that the data is fed to the library in the form of XML files through variables `train_file`, `valid_file`, `test_file`.
+These XML files should contain a list of paths to your data episodes, with the data arranged in a specific format as follows:

 <b>1.</b> Each episode should be arranged in numpy arrays such as each row of the array should contain both the features and the respective expert demonstration in a single row:
 ```